Lineblocs/lineblocs/README.md

 Lineblocs supports multiple deployment models so organizations can choose what best fits their operational and compliance needs:

-* **Self-hosted (Full Web + VoIP)** — host the complete stack in your own cloud or private data center.
+* **Self-hosted (Full Web + VoIP)** — Host the complete stack in your own cloud or private data center.
-* **Web-only** — run the user/admin stack while leveraging hosted telephony services.
+* **Web-only** — Run the user or admin stack while leveraging hosted telephony services.
-* **VoIP-only** — run telephony infra and use hosted portals or integrate with other admin systems.
+* **VoIP-only** — Run telephony infra and use hosted portals or integrate with other admin systems.
-* **Hybrid** — combine cloud-hosted components with self-hosted media or control-plane pieces to meet data residency, latency, or regulatory requirements.
+* **Hybrid** — Combine cloud-hosted components with self-hosted media or control-plane pieces to meet data residency, latency, or regulatory requirements.

-For cloud deployment patterns, capacity planning, and recommended architecture for production, consult the official deployment resources:
+For cloud deployment patterns, capacity planning, and recommended architecture for production, see the official deployment resources:

 [https://lineblocs.com/resources](https://lineblocs.com/resources)

 > Note: This README focuses on **service design and architecture** rather than specific orchestration instructions.
-See the docs above for Helm/Kubernetes manifests and platform-specific deployment guides.
+See the docs above for Helm or Kubernetes manifests and platform-specific deployment guides.

 ### Hosted Sandbox (No Setup Required)